qmk/qmk_firmware/docs/newbs_building_firmware_configurator.md

 ## Selecting your keyboard

-Click the drop down box and select the keyboard you want to create a keymap for. **If your keyboard has several versions, make sure you select the correct one.**
+Click the drop down box and select the keyboard you want to create a keymap for.

+?> If your keyboard has several versions, make sure you select the correct one.**

 I'll say that again because it's important